 Exhale – Gently start to draw up the pelvic floor to a brief hold/pause

-You need to get the hang of this exercise before moving to the 5 following Pelvic Floor Exercises.
+Before relaxing it on the next Inhale etc etc. It is really important to first get the hang of this exercise before moving to the 5 following Pelvic Floor Exercises.

 - STANDING – Wide legged Forward Bend x 8 (Inhale relax in pose, Exhale contract fold forward with a flat back and arms out to the side)